 Design is one of those “you get what you pay for” commodities.
 What’s the difference between a designer who charges $50 per hour and one that charges $500 per hour?
 Their portfolio and resume.
 If you’re looking at the Apple website and wanting that level of industry leading design vision for your site, ask yourself whether you’re willing to pay what Apple pays their art director and supporting team.

-Of course, not every website needs a visionary designer.
+Of course, not every website needs a visionary design aesthetic and user experience.
+In fact, most sites benefit most from a design that is pleasing to the eye but otherwise looks and behaves as a typical visitor would expect.
 A more reasonably priced design resource can successfully mimic existing designs, interpreting current design trends for your audience and purpose.
 Base your design decision on the combination of portfolio and cost.

 Complexity must also be considered in design cost.
-If your site is fairly simple and will consist of just a few different types of pages, a designer won’t need to spend lots of time working out different layouts and multi-layered navigation schemes (they may even be able to use a template).
-Requirements leading to design complexity include very large and nested taxonomies, multiple areas with unique design requirements (are you serving a number of different target audiences?) and development of custom artwork and/or photography to support the content will drastically increase the cost of your website.
+If your site is fairly simple and will consist of just a few different types of pages, like a brochure website, a designer won’t need to spend lots of time working out different layouts and multi-layered navigation schemes.
+They may even be able to use a template.
+Requirements leading to design complexity include very large and nested content organization, serving a number of different target audiences or development of custom artwork and/or photography to support the content.
+Any of these can substantially increase the cost of your website.

 Reskin or Replatform?